How to detect saturated fat and steer away from it

 - Oil heavy foods

-Meals eaten away from home tend to be higher in fat compared to meals prepared at home.
-How do you monitor the amount of fat in foods that are consumed away from home?
-Most restaurants and fast food establishments currently list their menu with nutritional content on their website, or may provide an in-person menu with nutritional content at the establishment.
+Meals eaten away from home tend to be higher in saturated fat compared to meals prepared at home.
+How do you monitor the amount of saturated fat in foods that are consumed away from home?
+It is a good idea to check to see if the restaurant or fast food establishment you are going to lists their menu with nutritional content on their website.
+Additionally they may provide an in-person menu with nutritional content at the establishment.

 - Eat high fat food items less often